-The ALE gives students an opportunity to integrate and apply public health knowledge and skills gained in the classroom to a real world public health problem.
+The ALE gives students an opportunity to integrate and apply public health knowledge and skills gained in the classroom to a real-world public health problem.
 The ALE has a planning and implementation component and requires the same culminating competencies as required by the MPH ALE.
 Students draw on all the knowledge and skills they have acquired in the core curriculum and in their required courses area, and apply them to a public health project that they must do independently but with supervision, taking the project from conceptualization through planning, implementation, monitoring, evaluation, and presentation.
 The only difference from the MPH ALE is that students do not necessarily have a practice component with a field preceptor, although they are encouraged to do so.
 Students must still identify a preceptor and project, but that preceptor may be in academia and the project may be a research project that has no practice agency or community dimension to it.
 It must, however, have public health importance and use a public health perspective and methods.

 The public health field placement is an opportunity for students between their first and second year of medical or veterinary school to work on a real public health problem, in a real public health setting.
 The field placement is a required one credit course in the DVM/MPH and the MD/MPH curriculum.
 The most important expectation of the placement is that students have an opportunity to observe and participate in meaningful work designed to improve health status through a population approach.
 Ideally, students should have an opportunity to work on a defined project, needed by the organization, which has a beginning, middle, and end.
 Students should also be exposed to preceptors who can serve as role models for including opportunities for using a population health approach in one’s career.

-Selected field placement projects DVM
+Sample field placement projects DVM